awesomeCells/platynereis_regeneration_SC_atlas_2024/README.md

 Cellranger output files generated in 1. are imported to R and processed as seurat objects.
 After outlier removal, all objects are then merged and the merged object is processed as one dataset.
 Includes dimensionality reduction and population clustering.

+### 3. Additional Seurat processing (03_sc_additional_processing.Rmd)
+Perform log-transformation for better visualisations, and sub-cluster and re-process two clusters of interest.

 ## Sources and References
 Single cell sequencing data (raw): NCBI SRA PRJNA1060254 Single cell sequencing data (processed seurat object, basically the result of the code of this project): NCBI GEO GSE277281